FredyR4zox/15-Puzzle-Solver/README.md

 * Config.h 	- Implementation of the game board and functions to work with the board
 * SearchMethods.h - Search functions to search for the steps to take to the solution
 * Heuristics.h - Functions to calculate the cost of the Node's
-* test's - Inicial and final configurations of boards to test the program
+* test's - Initial and final configurations of boards to test the program